ChrisWinters/gemini-chat/README.md

 Use at your own risk.
 The Gemini Chat script comes with ABSOLUTELY NO WARRANTY, NO GUARANTEES, NO MERCHANTABILITY, AND NO FITNESS FOR A PARTICULAR PURPOSE.

 - [Gemini Apps Privacy Notice](https://support.google.com/gemini/answer/13594961?hl=en)

+## License

-- Gemini Chat script is distributed under [Apache 2.0 License](https://github.com/ChrisWinters/gemini-chat/blob/main/LICENSE)
+Gemini Chat script is distributed under [Apache 2.0 License](https://github.com/ChrisWinters/gemini-chat/blob/main/LICENSE)